AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/feb2023/data-driven-culture.md

 ---
-title: Adobe Analytics Building a Data Driven Culture
+title: [!DNL Adobe Analytics] Building a Data Driven Culture
-description: Join Adobe Analytics Champion Gitai Ben-Ammi as he discusses what a data-driven culture looks like and shares strategies for using Adobe Analytics to build one.
+description: Join [!DNL Adobe Analytics] Champion Gitai Ben-Ammi as he discusses what a data-driven culture looks like and shares strategies for using [!DNL Adobe Analytics] to build one.
 role: User
 doc-type: Event
 last-substantial-update: 2023-02-09